 Recently, I have met with quite a few PhD/Doctoral students, Research Fellows and other academic staff in the Faculty of Health who are embarking on doing a comprehensive literature review for their project.
 I find that most people need similar types of guidance and to know about much the same types of steps, so this is an attempt to provide some kind of guide to help with the process.

-Professor Patricia Davidson and Professor Michelle DiGiacomo, Faculty of Health UTS
+Professor Patricia Davidson and Dr Michelle DiGiacomo, Faculty of Health UTS

 Lee Williamson, Research Development Strategist, UTS

 UTS Librarians are delivering Research Power Sessions to all Research students and staff in Building 2, 4 and 10:

 1. Data Management Planning

 In early February I was asked to participate in a discussion on the use of social media by researchers for our 2013 Research Week.
 I was joined by @jennaprice and we mostly agreed with each other.
 Mostly ...

 Data is a very important part of being a Researcher in general, but it is particularly important to be aware that UTS is positioning itself as the Data Intensive University.